Developer-Club-WMU/devclub-app/README.md

 ## Getting Started

 Follow these steps to download, install dependencies, and run the project locally.

+### I've never set up flutter before
+Go through: [Flutter Get Started](https://docs.flutter.dev/get-started/install), and then follow the instructions below after opening a new VSCode session

 ### 1. Clone the Repository